FAQ

 Are you a personal trainer?

-No. A personal trainer is someone who has earned a certification for creating and delivering safe and effective exercise programs for apparently healthy individuals and groups or those with medical clearance to exercise.
-Some RDs are also certified as personal trainers, but I am not.
-It is always best to seek guidance from a Certified Strength and Conditioning Specialist (CSCS) as they have higher standards for certification compared to a personal trainer.
+No. A personal trainer is someone who has earned a certification for creating exercise programs for individuals and groups.
+Some dietitians are also certified personal trainers, but I am not.
+It is recommended that you seek guidance from a Certified Strength and Conditioning Specialist (CSCS) as they have higher standards for certification.

-Can I use an app such as MyNetDiary or MyFitnessPal instead of a Registered Dietitian?
+Can I use a food logging app such as MyNetDiary or MyFitnessPal instead of a Registered Dietitian?

 Apps can be great tools for providing general nutrition guidance and self-monitoring.

-There are many health considerations that affect nutrition recommendations such as medication use and preexisting health conditions.
-In these cases, general nutrition recommendations are not as effective and can be harmful.
-It is best to seek guidance for individualized recommendations based on your current health status and personal goals.
+There are many considerations that affect your nutritional needs.
+Apps often underestimate actual macronutrient needs especially for athletes and active individuals.
+It is best to seek guidance for individualized recommendations based on your current health status and performance goals.

 Do you recommend supplements?

-I offer tailored supplement recommendations through Fullscript, a professional grade dispensary.
+Tailored supplement recommendations are made through Fullscript, a professional-grade dispensary.
 Fullscript validates supplements for their potency in addition to 3rd party testing and follows Good Manufacturing Processes (GMP) to ensure product quality all the way to your front door.

-I want to provide my clients with the most comprehensive assessment and planning that is appropriate for each individual.
-I did not want to be limited to who I can see based on diagnosis code and how much time is allowed as determined by the insurance company.
-This allows for a more comprehensive experience for you as well as for me as your practitioner.
+I am not currently in network with insurance.
+I want to provide you with the most comprehensive assessment and planning that is appropriate for you and do not want to be limited to whom I can provide nutritional counseling based on diagnosis code and allowed time determined by an insurance company.

 How does this process work?

-Next, you will receive electronic documents to review, sign and complete.
+Next, you will receive electronic documents to complete and sign.
 One of the documents you will receive is a detailed intake questionnaire.
-The more information you provide, the better I can serve you.
+The more information you provide, the better I can help you when creating your plan and preparing for our consultation.

-Finally, we will meet in person or virtually to discuss your plan and answer any additional questions you may have.
-I have found that is best to schedule a follow-up within two to three weeks after our initial session to address obstacles and barriers to implementing your plan.
+We will meet in-person or virtually to discuss your plan and answer your questions.
+It is recommended to schedule a follow-up within two to three weeks after our initial session to address challenges and barriers to implementing your plan.